RyanNielson/meta/README.md

     $meta->set(array('title' => 'Page Title', 'og' => array('title' => 'OG Title', 'description' => 'OG Description')));

-To display your meta tags using the set values, you will use the `Meta::display(array())` function.
-This will normally be done in your layout or in other views:
+To display your meta tags using the set values, you will use the `display(array())` function on your Meta object.:

     $meta->display();